edamla/mediterraneanagency/_books/2021-09-01-those-who-choose-love-of-allah.md

 # For adding excerpt add <!--more--> and break the line
 ---
-Mustafa Necati Bursalı, with his poetic style and sincere language, tells us about the great per- sonalities who are in the blessed pages of Islamic history and who have shaped their lives with the love of Allah.
+Mustafa Necati Bursalı, with his poetic style and sincere language, tells us about the great personalities who are in the blessed pages of Islamic history and who have shaped their lives with the love of Allah.
 <!--more-->